Crispy Oatmeal Raisin Cookies

 This is the only Crispy Oatmeal Raisin Cookie that you will ever need!
-They are the perfect marriage between crispy and chewy.
+They are the perfect marriage between a crispy exterior and chewy center.

-These oatmeal cookies are high in fiber and are a great snack for the kids after school.
+They are high in fiber and a great snack for the kids after school.
+The flavor is buttery, crispy perfection.

 Ingredients you need